ArcherOfLegend/MarvelCameraTool/README.md

 ## The preview

-I coded this in a delirious hay fever nightmare and have no idea how it works.
+Shows you a preview of the camera and how it moves from the eye.
+I coded this in a delirium and i dont know how it works internally.

 ## Slot numbers